Toggle mobile search bar

 Healthier beverages

-• Caterer must offer plain water in all menus that include beverage(s).
+• Caterer must provide plain water in all menus that include beverage(s).

 Healthier ingredients (wholegrains, healthier oils, lower-sodium)

-• Caterer must use healthier cooking oils3 for all cooking and food preparation.
-Menus must reflect that healthier cooking oils have been used.
+• Caterer must use healthier cooking oils for all cooking and food preparation.4

 Fresh fruits